 - Certifications in coronal polishing, x-ray and pit and fissure sealants

 - Valid CPR Card from American Red Cross or American Heart Association

-- Proof of Liability Insurance Coverage. (a copy of your employer's malpractice insurance will meet this requirement)
+- Proof of Liability Insurance Coverage. (this is a copy of your employer's malpractice insurance)

 Participants will need to provide many of their own instruments and consumable supplies which are typically found in their dental office.
 An “EF Program Issued Armamentaria Kit” will be required for each student.
-The cost of this kit will be $1,400.
-It will include items such as a “special typodont” required for Dental Board examination, over 125 prepared amalgam/composite teeth; amalgam/composite material and much more.
+The cost of this kit will be $1,600.
+It will include items such as a “special typodont”; over 125 prepared amalgam/composite teeth; amalgam/composite material and much more.

 Now that there is a clinical externship requirement mandated by the Dental Board, a supervising dentist is required.
 The responsibility and time commitment for this supervising dentist is minimal.

-He/she must attend a 2 hour lecture defining the clinical externship requirements of the program, as well as RDAEF management protocol.
-Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: October 26, 2013 - 9:00 AM to 11:00 AM.
+He/she must attend only a 2 hour lecture defining the clinical externship requirements of the program, as well as RDAEF management protocol.
+Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: April 29, 2017 - 9:00 AM to 11:00 AM.

 As part of the clinical requirements for the program, each student will be required to place, contour and finish at least twenty (20) direct restorations in prepared permanent teeth with the following requirements: